 Wallis is a very small city located in the state of Texas.
 With a population of 1,341 people and just one neighborhood, Wallis is the 769th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Wallis is generally considered to be a blue-collar town.
-55.71% of the Wallis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wallis, you'll notice that it is more blue-collar than most other communities in America.
+55.71% of Wallis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wallis is a city of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wallis who work in sales jobs (18.51%), office and administrative support (8.13%), and management occupations (5.71%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wallis is worth considering.

-Wallis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Wallis does not have a public transit system used by locals to get to and from work.

 The population of Wallis has a very low overall level of education: only 9.28% of people over 25 hold a 4-year college degree or higher.